Bitcoin Guide and How to Buy

 The most common use of Bitcoin is as a digital alternative to cash or any fiat.
 You can use Bitcoin to send money to someone else, and now that it has grown in popularity and prevalence, you can even make purchases at numerous retailers using Bitcoin.
 This use of Bitcoin takes advantage of its benefits over fiat, such as decentralization, anonymity, security, immutability, and transparency.

 You can also use Bitcoin for programmable money in the form of smart contracts.
 While Bitcoin is not the first cryptocurrency most people associate with smart contracts, it is compatible with them.
-For those unfamiliar with smart contracts, they let you program an if, then scenario that results in money being sent.
+For those unfamiliar with smart contracts, they let you program an "if, then" scenario that results in money being sent.
 They are typically agreements between a buyer and a seller and were first proposed in 1994.

 Yet another use of Bitcoin is as collateral or as part of a lending service.
 With the rise in cryptocurrency, there has also been an increase in lending involving Bitcoin.
 This can involve lending Bitcoin with fiat as collateral or lending fiat with Bitcoin as collateral.
 The volatility of Bitcoin does of course come into play here.

 Many people also choose to use Bitcoin as a store of value.
 These are the people who purchase Bitcoin with the expectation that it will retain or increase its value over time and plan on keeping it for a while, known as HODLing.
 This use case is similar to owning gold to store your wealth.